Origin of the Species

 I like telling the (100% true) story of crafting my first sci-fi novellas on my mother’s 1950s manual Underwood typewriter.

-In between the Underwood and my Powermac G3, I briefly owned a Compaq Presario (and Serif PagePlus), on the advice of a family friend (Dave G), who encouraged me to pursue my writing more seriously.
+In between the Underwood and my Powermac G3 (pictured here), I briefly owned a Compaq Presario and Serif PagePlus, on the advice of a family friend (Dave G), who encouraged me to pursue my writing more seriously.

-But there was something uniquely satisfying about the clack of keys striking the page, the ping! at the end of a line, cranking the carriage return — wrrk! — and adding another finished page to the growing stack of a manuscript.
+But there was something uniquely satisfying about the clack of keys striking the page, ping! at the end of each line, cranking the carriage return — wrrk! — and adding another finished page to the growing stack of a manuscript.

 Memories of my mom’s Underwood remind me of thirteen-year-old Deven, who spent hours and hours reading speculative fiction, followed by hours and hours writing speculative fiction.